evokegaming/guides/process/merge_requests/README.md

 You don't need to close the MR, it will be closed automatically when the branch is merged into `master` (or whatever other branch was set as the target branch).

+## Finding merge requests
+As stated at the end of the "Creation procedure" section, if an issue in Redmine has code that should be reviewed, a link to the corresponding MR in GitLab *must* be posted.
+This link will probably be the easiest way to find the MR in GitLab.

+You can also go to GitLab and simply search for the issue number (`#` character not necessary) in the search bar located in the top right.